haideralsh/ts-result/README.md

 The `map` function will unwrap and apply the supplied function on the value wrapped with an `Ok`.
 The supplied function must accept the same type as the wrapped value type.
 The return type of the `map` function will be the same as the one of the supplied function.
-You have to check the `ok` property first before being able to use `map`.
+You have to check if the `ok` property is `true` first before being able to use `map`.

 <details>
   <summary>Example</summary>